OPRAH'S DEAD SON

 "Like what?"

 "Oh, God, like most anything.
-Like, 'Lord, won't you buy me a colored-TV.'
+'Lord, won't you buy me a colored-TV.'
 Like, 'Don't kid yourself, kid.'
 Like, 'Don't lie.'
 Like, 'Don't do what you hate.'
 Like, 'God knows when, but you're doin' it again.'
 Like, 'Why I do trifle thus with his despair is done to cure it.'
 Oprah gets off on whoring herself out for money.
 She didn't hang out with any of the other mothers, not even at the beginning, so she missed out on a lot.
 That makes her of cagey, fearful, wary.
 She can't help it.
 We all tell her, 'Hey, when you got nothin' you got nothin' to lose,' but she doesn't listen, doesn't hear, can't hear, doesn't want to hear, whatever.
 We tell her she should keep all her money in a big brown bag inside a zoo."

 "The thing to do," Giselle says.